abror2142/django-tinymce-integration/ReadME.md

-# Django TinyMCE Integration using django-tinymce!
+# Integration of WYSIWYG Editor with Django using django-tinymce!

 ## About the Project: